Abinesh2006/SR-FLIPFLOP-USING-CASE/README.md

-### SYNCHRONOUS-UP-COUNTER
+# SR-FLIPFLOP-USING-CASE

 **AIM:**

-To implement 4 bit synchronous up counter and validate functionality.
+To implement  SR flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**